dexuantang/HideAndPeek/index.markdown

 # Roadkill
 CW: Description of animal death.
 ```
 You were dead by the time I looked in my mirror.
-In front of you are
 streaks of blood red as a spilled bottle of ketchup.
-Your unrecognizable
-carcass slowly decomposing into a ball of fur and meat where flies will
+carcass slowly decomposing into a ball of fur and meat
-land on you and eat.
-Before you crossed this highway, you lived free in
+where flies will land on you and eat.
+Before you crossed this highway, you lived free
-the deep wood or the open sky where you once raced and glid.
-Perhaps you
+in the deep wood or the open sky where you once raced and glid.
-live in the city, in dumpsters and sewer pipes where you scavenged and
+Perhaps you live in the city,
+in dumpsters and sewer pipes where you scavenged and dived.

-dived.
-But now, hundreds of cars passing by you, watching you as you die.
+But now, hundreds of cars passing by you,
+watching you as you die.
 Little ball of fur and meat, Goodbye.
 ```
 # My Home